symsoft/ecc-api-guide/list-subscriptions.md

 #### Sorting

-By default the returned list is sorted on iccid.

-It is possible to describe how the returned subscriptions should be sorted by adding an `order-by` query parameter that specifies the field that should be used for sorting.
+It is possible to change how the subscriptions should be sorted by adding an `order-by` query parameter that specifies the field that should be used for sorting.
 If more than one `order-by` query parameter is specified the result will first be sorted on the first field and then the next field etc.

 The following fields can be used for sorting: